iarna/abraxas/SEMANTICS.md

 this point.
 This means you will not see any WORK_DATA, WORK_STATUS or WORK_WARNING packets already sent to the original client.

-In Abraxas streaming mode, a second uniqueid id connection will receive all of the previous WORK_DATA, WORK_STATUS or WORK_WARNING messages.
+In Abraxas streaming mode, a uniqueids on foreground jobs are not allowed and result in an error.
+Uniqueids are only allowed for background jobs.